google-deepmind/mujoco/doc/XMLreference.rst

 The size of the mesh is determined by the 3D coordinates of the vertex data in the mesh file, multiplied by the components of the :at:`scale` attribute below.
 Scaling is applied separately for each coordinate axis.
 Note that negative scaling values can be used to flip the mesh; this is a legitimate operation.
-The size parameters of the referening geoms are ignored, similarly to height fields.
+The size parameters of the referencing geoms are ignored, similarly to height fields.
 We also provide a mechanism to translate and rotate the 3D coordinates, using the attributes :ref:`refpos<asset-mesh-refpos>` and :ref:`refquat<asset-mesh-refquat>`.

 A mesh can also be defined without faces (a point cloud essentially).
-In that case the convex hull is constructed automatically, even if the compiler attribute convexhull is false.
+In that case the convex hull is constructed automatically, even if the compiler attribute :at:`convexhull` is false.
 This makes it easy to construct simple shapes directly in the XML.
-For example, a pyramid can be created as:
+For example, a pyramid can be created as follows:

 .. code-block:: xml